pgaxatte/cloud-workshops/day1/index.rst

    06_deploy_app_userdata

-The goal of this first workshop on Public Cloud is to guide towards a simple deployment of two instances using the command-line.
+The goal of this first workshop on Public Cloud is to guide you towards a simple deployment of two instances using the command-line.
 These two instances will be connected to the internet and between them via a private network.
 You will also learn how to use volumes and manage the security by restricting the access to your instances.